tzeneng96/Edi_Assignment/README.md

 - Navigate to app directory by cd .\employee_management_project\
 - Run python manage.py runserver
 - This will help to create:
-   a. database in postgre.
-Remember to change the user name and password at settings.py,
-      if your username and password is difference.
+  - Database in postgre.
+Remember to change the user name and password at settings.py, if your username and password is difference.
-   b. superuser for you to access the application.
+  - Superuser for you to access the application.
-   - default username: admin
+   - Default username: admin
-   - default password: password123
+   - Default password: password123
-   c. seed necessary data in the database for employee app
+  - Seed necessary data in the database for employee app

-   - Migration
+# Migration
 - python manage.py makemigrations
 - python manage.py migrate

 # Contact
    For questions, feedback, or collaboration inquiries, feel free to reach out: